mdinger/rust-by-example/examples/generics/bounds/input.md

 }
 ```

-Bounding allows generic instances to access the methods of the traits
+One consequence of this is it allows generic instances to access the methods
-specified in the bounds.
+of the traits specified in the bounds.
 For example:

 {bounds.play}